 - The costs of photography generally come from the author’s share.
 Unless you’re an experienced food stylist and photographer that means hiring help, which could easily eat up most of your earnings.

 - Cookbook authors also spend a LOT of money on food.
-And as much as I wanted the cost of food to just come from our usual family food budget, there were a few points where we had so much food that I had to give it away.
+And as much as I wanted the cost of food to just come from our usual family food budget, there were a few points where we had so much food in the house that I was giving it away to everyone I knew.

 If you want to read a few more articles on the costs of writing a cookbook, check out: